Plant Problem Lab

 Drooping Plants

 Drooping is one of the easiest symptoms to misread because both dry roots and wet roots can produce limp leaves.
-This hub helps you separate thirst, overwatering, repotting shock, temperature stress, and plant-specific dramatic wilt.
+Use timing, soil feel, and stem firmness to separate thirst, overwatering, repotting shock, temperature stress, and plants that wilt dramatically.

 why is my plant droopingplant drooping after wateringplant drooping after repottingpeace lily droopingdrooping with wet soil